simonw/datasette/docs/publish.rst

 Publishing to Fly
 -----------------

-`Fly <https://fly.io/>`__ is a `competitively priced <https://fly.io/docs/pricing/>`__ Docker-compatible hosting platform that makes it easy to run applications in globally distributed data centers close to your end users.
+`Fly <https://fly.io/>`__ is a `competitively priced <https://fly.io/docs/pricing/>`__ Docker-compatible hosting platform that supports running applications in globally distributed data centers close to your end users.
 You can deploy Datasette instances to Fly using the `datasette-publish-fly <https://github.com/simonw/datasette-publish-fly>`__ plugin.

 ::